 An essential goal of the 2026 NAEP Reading Framework is establishing valid assessment tasks that can reliably measure diverse students' real-world reading comprehension.
 In the 2026 NAEP Reading Assessment, this goal is accomplished by having all test components designed to support ecological validity, which refers to the extent to which assessment elicits students' reading performance as it would be demonstrated in real-world settings.
-Newer, digital tools, in particular, allow assessments to situate cognitive acts of reading, to the extent possible, in complex but authentic home, school, and work reading contexts and to do so in ways that are ecologically valid (Mislevy, 2016).
+Newer, digital tools in particular allow assessments to situate cognitive acts of reading, to the extent possible, in complex but authentic home, school, and work reading contexts, and to do so in ways that are ecologically valid (Mislevy, 2016).

 To undertake these aims, the 2026 NAEP Reading Assessment is grounded in Universal Design of Assessments (UDA).
-As described in Chapter 2-S, UDA calls for the purposeful design of assessments that are accessible to the greatest number of students possible in order to accurately measure the same construct across the diversity of test takers (Thompson et al., 2002; Thompson et al., 2004).
-The NAEP 2026 Reading Assessment employs UDA (Johnstone, Altman, Thurlow, & Thompson, 2006; Thompson et al., 2002) to select from a broad range of digital assessment features in order to design an assessment from which stakeholders can make more informed interpretations of assessment scores for all test takers.
+As described in Chapter 2, UDA calls for the purposeful design of assessments that are accessible to the greatest number of students possible in order to accurately measure the same construct across the diversity of test takers (Thompson, Johnstone, & Thurlow, 2002; Thompson, Thurlow, & Malouf, 2004).
+The NAEP 2026 Reading Assessment employs UDA (Johnstone et al., 2006; Thompson et al., 2002) to select from a broad range of digital assessment features in order to design an assessment from which stakeholders can make more informed interpretations of assessment scores for all test-takers.
 Such digital assessment features include the purposeful selection of item response formats, UDEs, and process data, as described in each of the next three sections.
 See Exhibit 3.14 for an overview of how these digital features, as well as other aspects of the 2026 NAEP Reading Assessment, align with principles of UDA.

 Exhibit 3.14.
-Alignment of the 2026 NAEP Reading Assessment With Principles of Univer sal Design of Assessments (UDA)
+Alignment of the 2026 NAEP Reading Assessment with Principles of Universal Design of Assessments (UDA)